 make the case for the importance of federally-funded research, AIP has

-produced a number of double-sided exhibits intended for use in congressional
+produced 16 double-sided exhibits intended for use in congressional

 visits.
 Each exhibit describes a billion-dollar industry that is based